oricis/bootstrap-based-styles/README.md

 Usually, there are a SCSS file and one similar file in pure CSS to projects where are not used SASS compilers.

-Is posible to find the next files:
+This version content files to styled:

- - One to create buttons.
+ - Buttons.
- - One to create modals.
+ - Forms.
- - One with form styles.
+ - Modals.

-These files are placed in the folder "assets/" and subfolders.
+The CSS / SCSS files are placed in the folder "assets/" and subfolders.

 The examples are placed in the folder "examples/".